ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 * Run `go generate ./ent` or the hook will not be registered.

-A few [hook helpers](https://entgo.io/docs/hooks/#hook-helpers) are used here, `maskPhoneNumber` is the name of the hook function, and it will run if a user is updated or created and the mutation has the field `phone_number` (if we change only the name of the user there is no need to do anything right?).
+A few [hook helpers](https://entgo.io/docs/hooks/#hook-helpers) are used here, `maskPhoneNumber` is the name of the hook function, and it will run if a user is updated or created and the mutation has the field `phone_number` (if we change only the name of the user there is no need to do anything, right?).

 The hook:
 ```go title="ent/schema/user.go"